hackclub/hackclub/workshops/memory game/README.md

 }
 ```

 Else, if the two cards match you get +1 to your score.
 These cards then disappear(i.e., blank card is displayed).
 We add the matched cards to `cardsMatched` array we created before using `push()` method.
+The length of `cardsMatched` array is your score.

 ```js
 else if (cardsClicked[0] === cardsClicked[1]) {